jeffreycwitt/hn202/docs/courtly-love.md

 Kay writes:

 > "Court clerks promoted literacy and learning in lay princes, whilst themselves serving as courtiers of their masters.
 Under the influence of such clerks, the aristocracy became progressively more 'clericalized,' whilst the clerks, conversely, became increasingly engaged in lay interest.
-Yet there were also ample reasons for tension between the two groups, who belonged, in medieval social thinking, to two separate "orders", each with its characteristic training, dress, and expectations, dependently legally on separate jurisdictions..."
+Yet there were also ample reasons for tension between the two groups, who belonged, in medieval social thinking, to two separate "orders", each with its characteristic training, dress, and expectations, dependent legally on separate jurisdictions..."
 (Sarah Kay, p.
 86)

 What it would be like to be surrounded by Clerks is something hard for a 21st century person to image.
 We hear the word "clergy" and we are likely to think of a celibate priest.